On the Line (2022 film)

-On the Line is a 2022 thriller film written, produced, and directed by Romuald Boulanger and starring Mel Gibson.
+On the Line is a 2022 American thriller film written, produced, and directed by Romuald Boulanger and starring Mel Gibson.

 Plot

 Los Angeles shock jock Elvis Cooney leaves his wife and daughter to go to work at KLAT during the midnight slot.
 He is introduced to the new intern, Dylan, on whom he plays a prank at the start of his shift.
 Elvis runs his radio show with Mary, his switchboard operator.
-After being on the air for a while, Elvis receives a call from a man named Gary, who claims to be at his house and holding his wife and daughter, Olivia and Adria, hostage.
-When Elvis threatens to take Gary off the air, Gary says he will kill Elvis‘s family.
+After being on the air for a while, Elvis receives a call from a man named Gary, who claims to be at Elvis's house and holding his wife and daughter, Olivia and Adria, hostage.
+When Elvis threatens to take Gary off the air, Gary says he will kill Elvis's family.

 Gary proceeds to explain that Elvis was responsible for a previous switchboard operator, Lauren, taking her own life due to Elvis's attitude and crude jokes towards her.
 Gary gets Elvis to admit on the air that he has slept with Mary.
 He then tells him to go up on the roof and jump.
 Dylan, Mary, and studio worker Steven follow.
 Dylan tries to trick Gary into believing that Elvis has jumped off the roof, but a drone outside is recording everything.
 Elvis then hears two gunshots go off and assumes his family is dead.

 On his way out of the studio, Gary's voice comes over the speakers and says that his family is still alive and somewhere in the building with him.
 Elvis then realizes that Gary has been in the studio the whole time and sent him on a wild goose chase so he would have time to kill the security guard at the front, hide in the building, and rig the whole place to explode.
 Gary says that Elvis has 40 minutes to find him before everyone dies.
 Elvis and Dylan make their way through the building and try to find Gary, Olivia, and Adria.
-Along the way, they run into Tony, an old friend of Elvis's who has been secretly stealing computers from the building.
+Along the way, they run into Tony, an old friend of Elvis who has been secretly stealing computers from the building.
 Gary orders Elvis to kill him, but he lets him go, and they move on.